 The OSD (On-Screen Display) menu is navigated via the joystick placed at the back of the monitor.
 There are three additional hotkeys (plus a power button) that you can assign to certain OSD functions.

 Design & Connectivity

-In contrast, the ASUS VG279Q has HDMI 1.4, DisplayPort 1.2, and a Dual-Link DVI-D port as well as a headphones jack and built-in speakers.
+In contrast, the ASUS VG279Q has HDMI 1.4, DisplayPort 1.2, and a Dual-Link DVI-D port, as well as a headphone jack and built-in speakers.
 It also has a fully ergonomic design.